d3/d3-scale/README.md

 * `months`
 * `years`

-If an *interval* name is specified, an optional *step* may also be specified to prune generated ticks.
+If an *intervalName* is specified, an optional *step* may also be specified to prune generated ticks.
 For example, `ticks("minutes", 15)` will generate ticks at 15-minute intervals:

 ```js
 var s = time().domain([new Date(2000, 0, 1, 0), new Date(2000, 0, 1, 2)]);